WindingMotor/Vendor-Wizard/README.md

-# Vendordep Wizard for FRC
+# 🧙 Vendordep Wizard for FRC

-Vendor Wizard is a powerful tool designed to simplify the management of vendor dependencies (vendordeps) in FRC (FIRST Robotics Competition) projects.
+Vendor Wizard is a tool designed to simplify the management of vendor dependencies (vendordeps) in FRC (FIRST Robotics Competition) projects.
 It provides both a CLI script and a GUI tool to help teams easily update and maintain their project dependencies.

 ## Important Note